IMClick-Project/IQ/Cubic Equations of State Simulator/Code Documentation/Enthalpy 5 - Two-Phase Envelope on a TH Diagram.md

 # Two-Phase Envelope on a TH Diagram

-This is the fifth option in the volume menu.
+This is the fifth option in the enthalpy menu.
 Its interface is programmed in "Enthalpy5.mlapp" and it uses the function called "Two_Phase_TH_Diagram.m" for thermodynamic calculations.

 ## 1. MATLAB App